 Luxor, as in all of Egypt, has a hot desert climate although the summer days in Luxor can be hotter than in other Egyptian cities.
 Average high temperatures from June through August are above 104°F and average lows remain above 72°F. So if you visit in the summer months, be prepared for the sweltering heat.
 The winter is much more temperate, with average temperatures in the 40-70°F range.
 Winter is also the peak tourist season in Luxor so expect more crowds.

 In the summer months, the midday sun in Luxor will be unrelenting.
 Light, breathable attire is a must.
 Check out a few of our Egyptian summer staples:

 - A foldable brimmed hat

-The sun sets early in the winter and once the sun goes down temperatures drop significantly.
+The sunsets are early in the winter and once the sun goes down, temperatures drop significantly.
 You’ll want a sweater for evening outdoor excursions.
-Luxor gets less than .04 inches of average annual precipitation so you can leave your rain jacket at home.
+Luxor gets less than .04 inches of average annual precipitation, so you can leave your rain jacket at home.
 Check out my list of everything I packed for Egypt here!

-Many people arrive to Luxor or depart from Luxor via luxury cruise ship sailing on the Nile River to and from Aswan.
-If you haven’t booked a cruise already, read more about our recommended Nile excursion!
+Many people arrive in Luxor or depart from Luxor via luxury cruise ships sailing on the Nile River to and from Aswan.
+If you haven’t booked a cruise already, read more about our favorite ships sailing the Nile River.